-The information contained herein has been provided by 1 Hirasawa & Associates for TD Wealth Private Investment Advice and is for information purposes only.
+The information contained herein has been provided by J. Hirasawa & Associates for TD Wealth Private Investment Advice and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Graphs and charts are used for illustrative purposes only and do not reflect future values or future performance of any investment.
-The information does not provide financial, legal. tax or investment advice.
-Particular investment, tax, or trading strategies should be evaluated relative to each individual's objectives and risk tolerance.
+The information does not provide financial, legal, tax or investment advice.
+Particular investment, tax, or trading strategies should be evaluated relative to each individuals objectives and risk tolerance.
 All third party products and services referred to or advertised in this newsletter are sold by the company or organization named.
-While these products or services may serve as valuable aids to the independent investor.
-TD Wealth does not specifically endorse any of these products or services.
-The third party products and services referred to, or advertised in this newsletter, are available as a convenience to its customers only, and TD Wealth is not liable for any claims, losses or damages however arising out of any purchase or use of third party products or services.
+While these products or services may serve as valuable aids to the independent investor, TD Wealth does not specifically endorse any of these products or services.
+The third party products and services referred to, or advertised in this newsletter, are available as a convenience to its customers only, and TD Wealth is not liable for any claims, losses or damages however arising out of any purchase or use of thirid party products or services.
 Links to other websites from this document are for convenience only.
 No endorsement of any third party products, services or information is expressed or implied by any information, material or content referred to or included on, or linked from or to this Website.
 All insurance products and services are offered by life licensed advisors of TD Waterhouse Insurance Services Inc. TD Wealth Private Investment Advice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
-TD Waterhouse Canada Inc. - Member of the Canadian Investor Protection Fund. ®The TD logo and other TD trademarks are the property of The Toronto-Dominion Bank or its subsidiaries Align Private Wealth Management is a part of TD Waterhouse Private Investment Advice.
+TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank or its subsidiaries.